 Patients who want to can still get their test results from their health practitioners and patients should still look to them as the ultimate informed partner for understanding test results and providing treatment options.
 Lab Tests Online encourages you to discuss your lab test results with your health practitioner, using this web site to help formulate your questions.

 Once you receive or access your report from the laboratory, it may not be easy for you to read or understand, leaving you with more questions than answers.
 This article points out some of the different sections that may be found on a typical lab report and explains some of the information that may be found in those sections.

 Different laboratories generate reports that can vary greatly in appearance and in the order and kind of information included.
-Here is one example of what a lab report may look like.
+Below are some examples of what lab reports may look like.
 Select a sample report below to view or download it.

 (Note: Pathology reports, such as for a biopsy, will look different than this sample lab report.
-For some examples of what a pathology report may look like, see The Doctor’s Doctor: A Typical Pathology Report.
-The College of American Pathologists also provides a resource How to Read Your Pathology Report.)
+The College of American Pathologists provides a resource: How to Read Your Pathology Report.)